ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/06-asymptotic-analysis.md

 [estimation]{.term} for
 algorithm resource consumption.
 It provides a simplified model of the running time or other resource needs of an algorithm.
-This simplification usually helps you understand the behavior of your algorithms.
+This simplification usually helps you understand the behaviour of your algorithms.
 Just be aware of the limitations to asymptotic analysis in the rare situation where the constant is important.